Q2 slots filling fast

 Red flags worth treating seriously

-Green flags worth paying for: Senior operators on every account (no juniors hidden in the org chart).
+Green flags worth paying for: specialists who do the work on every account (the people you meet do the work hidden in the org chart).
 Quarter-to-quarter contracts after a 90-day pilot.
 Flat retainers, not percentage-of-spend.
 Same-day responsiveness during business hours.
 Direct access to senior team members, not just account managers.
 Transparent reporting with leading indicators, not just lagging metrics.

 When to fire your current Pittsburgh marketing agency